-Drum, Abelam People, East Sepik, Papua New Guinea
+A Fine Old Drum Abelam People East Sepik Province Papua New Guinea

 This ancient stone-carved Drum is from the Abelam People in the East Sepik Province of Papua New Guinea.
-This hourglass shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
+This hourglass-shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
 Old drums like this fine example were family heirlooms often used over several generations of a family.
 The larger bottom section of the drum is finely incised with designs of dancing figures going horizontally around the bottom section of the drum.
 The lug handle and whole drum have an old deep black patina from use and storage in the men’s ceremonial house.
 The use of drums is very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.

 Provenance: The Todd Barlin Collection Of Oceanic Papuan New Guinea Art

 I first went to Papua New Guinea in 1985 for an adventure & what I found was that I really enjoyed being with the people of New Guinea, over the next 38 years I spent extensive time spent collecting and documenting traditional art & ceremonies in remote areas of Papua New Guinea & West Papua, The Solomon Islands & Vanuatu & the other Pacific Islands countries.
 During these travels, I made major collections of New Guinea & Oceanic Art for major Museums and Public Art Galleries